Boija backstops UMaine hockey to 3-1 win over Colgate

 Freshman right wing Nadeau gave UMaine a 1-0 lead with the only goal of the first period before junior center Scott and freshman defenseman Ryan Hopkins extended the lead in the second period.

-Colgate head coach Mike Harder pulled goalie Carter Gylander midway through third period with the Raiders on the power play and junior center Ryan McGuire scored his 10th of the season and eighth in his last eight games.
+Colgate head coach Mike Harder pulled goalie Carter Gylander midway through third period with the Raiders on the power play, and it paid off as junior center Ryan McGuire scored his 10th of the season and eighth in his last eight games with a one-timer from the right circle.

 But the Black Bears held on.

-Boija, making just his second start, made a number of great saves including a pad stop on Daniel Panetta’s breakaway.
+Boija, making just his second start, made a number of great saves, including a pad stop on Daniel Panetta’s breakaway early in the third period.

+“Albin played really well.
+We played just OK.
+I thought our details were just OK and our game plan was just OK,” said UMaine head coach Ben Barr.
+“We have to watch [the game] and figure out adjustments we have to make.
+There were times they were coming right through us.

+“We had a lot of chances and then it would be a chance for them and when you’re up 2-0 or 3-0, that’s not the way you want to play.
+We have to be tighter and a little smarter, but a win’s a win and that’s a good hockey team we played,” he added.

-Gylander finished with 32 stops.
-The teams will play again on Saturday at 7.
+Gylander finished with 32 stops in a strong performance.
+The teams will play again on Saturday at 7 p.m.

 Scott scored what proved to be the game-winner early in the second period.

-It was fifth goal of the season and fourth in his last five games at the 4:57 mark of the free-wheeling middle period.
+It was his fifth goal of the season and fourth in his last five games and came at the 4:57 mark of the free-wheeling middle period.

 Harrison hunted down the puck behind the net and cut quickly out front to the right of Gylander for a wraparound shot.
 His shot appeared to hit the stick of Colgate defenseman Nick Anderson and slip between Gylander’s pads.